jaysylvester/citizen/README.md

     }

-Let's say our article pattern's Jade template has the following contents.
+Let's say our article pattern's Pug template has the following contents.
 The head section contains dynamic meta data, and the header nav's content changes depending on whether the user is logged in or not:

     doctype html
     html